steren/cloud-run-instant-deploy/README.md

 ### Updating your code and the app

-These two commands will update the code in Cloud Storage and force the service to pick it up:
+These commands will update the code in Cloud Storage and force the service to pick it up by making sure an instance restarts:

 ```
 gcloud storage cp -r app/* gs://BUCKET_NAME/
+gcloud run services update instant-app --region us-central1 --scale=0
-gcloud run services update instant-app --region us-central1 --update-env-vars DATE=$(date +%Y-%m-%d_%H:%M:%S)
+gcloud run services update instant-app --region us-central1 --scale=auto
 ```

 _Without the second command, the code would be picked only when new instance of your Cloud Run service start.
 To force existing instances to pick up the new code, you simply create a new revision by updating a environment variable_